-The department manages the State of Iowa's fiscal transparency initiative.
+The Division of Data, Planning, and Improvement (DPI) within the department manages the State of Iowa's fiscal transparency initiative.
 Work in this area makes checkbook level transactions recorded in the State’s central accounting system accessible to the public on the Iowa Checkbook.

 Iowa's Interactive Ledger